spacetj/tejasc.com/content/posts/2021-02-12--cnpr-part1/index.md

 | **First Release** | 31 Jul 2019         |
 | **Demo**          | [tanka][tanka-demo] |

-Inspired by Jsonnet language, Grafana Tanka is a configuration utility that helps create kube manifests.
-Similar to ksonnet (now deprecated), Tanka maintains the kubernetes jsonnet library helping create DRY manifests and allows the definition of Kubernetes resources to be more concise than YAML.
+Inspired by the Jsonnet language, Grafana Tanka is a configuration utility that helps create Kube manifests.
+Like ksonnet (now deprecated), Tanka maintains the Kubernetes jsonnet library helping create DRY manifests and allows the definition of Kubernetes resources to be more concise than YAML.

 ### Kustomize